abhinav4848/Obsidian-Medicine/smoking.md

 # NRT
 - can cause N&V, headache, flu-like symptoms.
-- NICE recommends combos of nicotine patch with another form of NRT (gum/inhalator/lozenge/nasal spray) to those with high dependence & where NRT wasn't enough.
+- NICE recommends combos of nicotine patch with another form of NRT (gum/inhalator/lozenge/nasal spray) to those with high dependence & where NRT background wasn't enough & they're having breakthrough urges.
 - NRT patches should be used for no more than 16 hours in any 24-hour period.
 The best way to stick to this is to remove the patch at bedtime.
 Nicotine is a stimulant, and if the patch is worn at night, it may cause insomnia or abnormal dreams.
+- there is now a 24 hour NRT patch that is recommended by CKS if smoking cravings are worst in the morning
 - NRT can be started on the Quit day

 # Varenicline